-We compare with the following baselines:
+We compare our methods with the following baselines:

-- Direct: Directly answer the question without retrieving any external documents. - OriQR: Use the original query to retrieve documents and then answer the question. - LLMQR: Use GPT-3.5-Turbo to rewrite the query, then retrieve relevant documents. - RRR (Ma et al., 2023): Utilize the downstream task answers as supervision signals. - RETPO (Yoon et al., 2024): Utilize the retrieval results as supervision signals. - RaFe (Mao et al., 2024): Utilize the relevance results as supervision signals.
+- Direct: Directly answer the question without retrieving any external documents. - OriOR: Use the original query to retrieve documents and then answer the question. - LLMQR: Use GPT-3.5-Turbo to rewrite the query, then retrieve relevant documents. - RRR (Ma et al., 2023): Utilize the downstream task answers as supervision signals. - RETPO (Yoon et al., 2024): Utilize the retrieval results as supervision signals. - RaFe (Mao et al., 2024): Utilize the relevance results as supervision signals.

-To ensure a fair comparison, we replace our reward signals with those from the baseline and evaluate their performance as discussed in Appendix B.
+To ensure a fair comparison, we replace the reward signals in our framework with those used by these methods and evaluate their performance.